AdobeDocs/developer-distribute/src/pages/guides/cep/coming_soon.md

 # Important changes coming soon to CEP Distribution

 The Creative Cloud Adobe Exchange portal you are used to will soon be merged into Developer Distribution.
-Read through this guide to know more.​
+Read through this guide to learn more.​

 ## Overview
 Developer Distribution is a unified portal where you will soon be able to submit your CEP and UXP plugin listings, and manage them.
 Read through the frequently asked questions about Developer Distribution, or start exploring the Developer Distribution portal by clicking the **Distribute** button in the top right of this page.​